-To The Board of Directors ABM Knowledgeware Ltd. ABM House, Plot No. 268 Linking Road, Bandra(W) Mumbai- 400 050
+To The Board of Directors ABM Knowledgeware Limited ABM House, Plot No. 268 Linking Road, Bandra(W) Mumbai- 400 050

-I have examined the registers, records, books, form, returns and disclosures received from the Directors of ABM Knowledgeware Limited, (CIN L67190MH1993PLC113638), having Registered Office at ABM House, Plot No. 268, Linking Road, Bandra (West) Mumbai-400050 (the Company), produced before me by the Company for the purpose of issuing this Certificate in pursuance to Regulation 34(3) read with Schedule V Para-C Sub-clause 10(i) of the Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+I have examined the registers, records, books, form, returns and disclosures received from the Directors of ABM Knowledgeware Limited, (CIN L67190MH1993PLC113638), having Registered Office at ABM House, Plot No. 268 Linking Road, Bandra (West) Mumbai 400 050 (the Company), produced before me by the Company for the purpose of issuing this Certificate in pursuance to Regulation 34(3) read with Schedule V Para-C Sub-clause 10(i) of the Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+I have conducted online verification and examination of records as facilitated by the Company due to Covid 19 and subsequent lockdown situation for the purpose of issuing this Report.

-In my opinion and to the best of my information and according to the verification(including Director Identification Number(DIN) status on MCA website) as considered necessary and explanation furnished to me by the Company and its officers, I hereby certify that none of the Directors on the Board of the Company as stated below for the financial year ended on 31st March, 2020 has been debarred or disqualified from being appointed or continuing as Directors of the companies by the Securities and Exchange Board of India and/or Ministry of Corporate Affairs:
+In my opinion and to the best of my information and according to the verification (including Director Identification Number (DIN) status on MCA website) as considered necessary and explanation furnished to me by the Company and its officers, I hereby certify that none of the Directors on the Board of the Company as stated below for the financial year ended on 31st March, 2021 has been debarred or disqualified from being appointed or continuing as Directors of the companies by the Securities and Exchange Board of India and/or Ministry of Corporate Affairs:

-Sr. No. Name of the Director & DIN Designation Date of Appointment in the Company 1 Mr. Prakash B. Rane (DIN: 00152393) Managing Director 27/04/2000 2 Mrs. Supriya P. Rane (DIN: 00152890) Non-Executive Director 27/04/2000 3 Mr. Sharadchandra Abhyankar (DIN: 00108866) Independent Director 28/10/2010 4 Mr. Devendra Parulekar (DIN: 02117586) Independent Director 10/08/2018 5 Dr. Sumit D. Chowdhury (DIN: 06705320) Independent Director 28/03/2016
+Sr. No. Name of the Director & DIN Designation Date of Appointment in the Company 1 Mr. Prakash B. Rane (DIN: 00152393) Managing Director 27/04/2000 2 Mrs. Supriya P. Rane (DIN: 00152890) Non-Executive Director 27/04/2000 3 Mr. Sharadchandra Abhyankar (DIN: 00108866) Independent Director 28/10/2010 4 Mr. Devendra Parulekar (DIN: 06705320) Independent Director 10/08/2018 5 Dr. Sumit D. Chowdhury (DIN: 02117586) Independent Director 28/03/2016 6 Mr. Ashokkumar V. Dugade (DIN: 02922248) Independent Director 01/04/2020 7 Mr. Punit K. Jain (DIN: 07325636) Independent Director 04/09/2020

-Note: Ensuing the eligibility for appointment / continuing as Director on the Board is the responsibility of the management of the Company.
+Note: Ensuring the eligibility for appointment / continuing as Director on the Board is the responsibility of the management of the Company.
 My responsibility is to express an opinion based on verification of documents / information available to me.
-This certificate is neither and assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the management has conducted the affairs of the Company.
+This certificate is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the management has conducted the affairs of the Company.

-Date: 30th June, 2020 Place: Mumbai (U.C.
-SHUKLA)
+UDIN:F002727C000513017 Date: 25th June, 2021 Place: Mumbai Sd/-(U.C.
+SHUKLA) COMPANY SECRETARY FCS: 2727/CP: 1654

-COMPANY SECRETARY

-FCS: 2727/CP: 1654

-SECRETARIAL AUDIT REPORT FOR THE FINANCIAL YEAR ENDED 31ST MARCH, 2020
+SECRETARIAL AUDIT REPORT FOR THE FINANCIAL YEAR ENDED 31ST MARCH, 2021